 What can you study?

-Our degrees in Energy Engineering with Environmental Management make the most of our strong support from the East of England Energy Group (EEEGR).
+Our specialist degrees in Energy Engineering with Environmental Management make the most of our strong support from the East of England Energy Group (EEEGR).
 You’ll become an expert in energy technology and environmental awareness, with the skills to enter a sector that’s currently experiencing phenomenal growth, needing highly skilled graduates to fill thousands of jobs.

 We’re accepting applicants now, so view the course page to find out more and explore all our undergraduate and postgraduate degrees.